Rory McIlroy roars into share of Open lead at St Andrews - NewsBreak

 But McIlroy then holed out from a greenside bunker on the par-four 10th for a stunning eagle to briefly vault into the lead, before Hovland held his nerve to birdie the same hole.

-At 15 under par the Ryder Cup team-mates were two shots clear of overnight leader Cameron Smith, the Australian having three-putted the first and then carded seven pars before making his first birdie of the day on the ninth.
+At 1-under-par the Ryder Cup team-mates were two shots clear of overnight leader Cameron Smith , the Australian having three-putted the first and then carded seven pars before making his first birdie of the day on the ninth.

 England’s Tommy Fleetwood had set the early clubhouse target on a day of low scoring, the 2019 runner-up carding seven birdies and one bogey in a third round of 66 to reach nine under par.